 Disability & Accessibility Resources works with students with disabilities who seek academic, housing, or other accommodations for disability-related needs.
-Our process is designed to ensure that students have an opportunity to engage in an individualized and interactive process with Reed staff to determine reasonable and appropriate accommodations.
+We engage in an individualized and interactive process with each student to determine reasonable and appropriate accommodations.

 All students are welcome to meet with a Disability & Accessibility Resources staff member to discuss potential accommodation needs.
 Examples of disability-related accommodations for students include: